-The Answer to Your Problems: Top 5 Best Sock Materials For Sweaty Feet
+Top 5 Best Sock Materials for Sweaty Feet

 We have three words for you: Moisture Wicking Socks.
-Problem solved.
-If you struggle with sweaty, smelly feet, you must wear socks that absorb moisture and wick it away.
+If you struggle with sweaty, smelly feet, you should be wearing socks that absorb moisture and wick it away.
 Fibers that “wick” draw moisture from the surface of your skin and release it into the air, keeping the fibers and your feet dry and comfortable.
 There are many natural and synthetic fibers with wicking properties.
 Let’s talk the Top 5!

-Merino Wool: The Natural Choice for Dry Feet.
+5. Merino Wool: The Natural Choice for Dry Feet

 Merino wool is a natural wonder.
-It’s light, soft, insulating and has natural anti-microbial properties.
-It is a great choice for socks and unlike cotton, it won’t make your feet hot or trap moisture.
-Merino wool can absorb up to 30% of its own weight in moisture and STILL NOT FEEL WET.
+It’s light, soft, insulating, and has natural anti-microbial properties.
+It is a great choice for socks, and unlike cotton, it won’t make your feet hot or trap moisture.
+Merino wool can absorb up to 30% of its own weight in moisture while still not feeling wet and uncomfortable.
 There’s a reason wool was the #1 choice of sailors for centuries.

 Here are just a few of the benefits of Merino wool socks:

-- Breathes well, insulates instead of trapping heat.
-Cotton traps heat, creating a tiny swamp in your shoe.
+Breathes well by insulating instead of trapping heat.
+Cotton traps heat, creating a tiny swamp in your shoe

-- Insulates which means your feet stay warm when it’s cold and cool when it’s hot.
+Insulating power means your feet stay warm when it’s cold and cool when it’s hot

-- Naturally anti-bacterial.
-This anti-bacterial action is another way wool socks reduce foot odor.
+Naturally anti-bacterial.
+This bacteria fighting action is another way wool socks reduce foot odor

 Polyester is a synthetic fabric that is durable, quick drying, strong whether wet or dry, wrinkle resistant and easy to clean.
 It is more breathable and absorbent than nylon.

 Coolmax is a polyester based moisture-wicking technical fabric developed by DuPont in 1986.
-It is fade and shrink resistant and is often combined with cotton, wool, or Spandex.
-Best used during extreme physical exertion and in combination with other materials to provide warmth.
+It is fade and shrink resistant and is often combined with cotton, wool, or Spandex and best used during extreme physical exertion and in combination with other materials to provide warmth.

 Coolmax was engineered to improve breathability compared to natural fibers.
 Sweaty feet (and the problems that come with them) are such an issue for so many people that someone out there specifically created a fiber to combat it.